 If Jessica wants to apply for another job, she’ll have a harder time doing so.
-Her criminal record makes her at least 12% less likely to receive a callback from an application.
-Due to collateral consequences, may also have difficulty volunteering at her children’s school.
+Due to collateral consequences, she may also have difficulty volunteering at her children’s school.
 Her school requires a background check before accepting volunteers.

 Fed up, Jessica decides to pursue expungement.
 She’s able and willing to pay court fees, but hiring an attorney might be a bit expensive.
 Jessica’s credit is good, so she’s able to take out a personal loan at a reasonable rate.

 As soon as she’s able, Jessica submits the expungement application and pays all fees.
 The judge allows an expungement.
 Because her offense is expunged, Jessica is legally allowed to answer no when asked if she has committed an offense.

 Wiping the slate clean takes time — but it’s worth it